It's okay to have questions.

 How do #bbatx's Austin meet-ups work?

-Our Austin meet-ups occur bi-monthly and serve as a moment to gather women-identifying and non binary folks from the creative, entrepreneurial and social justice communities in Austin.
-We feature local DJs, vendors and artists to present their work.
+Our Austin meet-ups occur quarterly and serve as a moment to gather women-identifying and nonbinary folks from the creative, entrepreneurial and social justice communities in Austin.
+We feature local DJs and invite vendors and artists to present their work.
 Attendees also get the chance to submit an announcement for the onstage open mic portion of the meet-up.
 Whether you're new in town, looking for friends or trying to launch a project, our meets are open to everyone.
 Get the full skinny here.

 I bought a ticket to an event and can no longer make it.
 Are tickets refundable?